mikemajesty/nestjs-boilerplate-tests_examples/README.md

 - `src/modules/global/`: Globals modules that is visibles for all modules.
 - `src/modules/global/secrets`: Modules settings and environment variables.
 - `src/utils/`: Utilities for the application that will not necessarily only be used within modules.
-- `src/filters/`: Exception Filters are called after the route handler and after the interceptors.
-They are the last place to make changes before a response goes out.
-- `src/interceptors/`: Application interceptors.
 - `src/static/`: Application static files like JSON, CSV etc.
 - `src/static/status.json`: Error message that will show to user accordind to status.
 - `src/test/jest-init.ts`: Test startup settings like envs and mocks.